belgianmobileid/doc/directIntegration/authentication.md

 <aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme.be</a> and itsme® will make sure to complete the configuration for you in no time!
 </aside>

-### Symmetric secret
+### Symmetric AES key

 This method requires the exchange of a static secret that will be used to authenticate with our Back-End.

-The client_secret value will be provided by itsme® when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.
+The secret value will be provided by itsme® when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.

 ## Certificates and website security